UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 Notes:
 Our first shell commands will let us explore our folders and files, and will also introduce us to several conventions that most command line tools follow.

 To start,
-when Bash runs it presents us with a prompt to indicate that it is waiting for us to type something.
+you will have noticed that when the Terminal with Bash launches it presents us with a blinking line or block.
+This is called the "prompt"
+because the blinking is prompting us to enter a command.

-This prompt is a simple dollar sign by default (`$`).
+The default character that is used to represent the prompt is a dollar sign (`$`).
 However,
 different shells may use a different symbol: in particular,